Best Dry Sauna Temperature and Humidity for Comfort and Health

 Both electric and wood burning sauna stoves can be achieve ideal loyly, as long as the stove is powerful enough for the room and it has adequate rocks.

-It’s important that the sauna rocks are heated first, and the room is heated by the rocks and steam.
-If you or the room are being heated directly by the heating coils or fire, it will likely feel harsh or unpleasant.
+It’s important that the sauna rocks are heated first, and the rocks and steam heat the room.
+If you or the room are heated directly by the heating coils or fire, it will likely feel harsh or unpleasant.

-Wood burning saunas typically heat up faster and provide additional sounds and glows that add to the experience.
-You can find the best wood burning sauna heaters here.
+Wood-burning saunas heat up faster and provide additional sounds and glows that add to the experience.
+You can find the best wood-burning sauna heaters here.

 Infrared Saunas

-Infrared saunas are unable to reach 200 as a function of temperature (f) and relative humidity (rh).
+Infrared saunas cannot reach 200 as a function of temperature (f) and relative humidity (rh).
 The maximum temperature range is 105-120 F and they do not offer humidity control.

 Steam Bath Temperature

-Steam baths are completely different than infrared or traditional dry saunas – they are extremely high humidity and relatively low temperature (around 130 degrees F).
+Steam baths are completely different from infrared or traditional dry saunas – extremely high humidity and relatively low temperature (around 130 degrees F).
 Learn more about steam baths and how they differ from saunas here.

 Conclusion

 Is the rule of 200 an exact science?
 Absolutely not.
-But it is a good way to think about how heat and humidity interact in the traditional sauna.
-HELO even includes it in in their sauna heater manuals and guides.
+But it is a good way to consider how heat and humidity interact in the traditional sauna.
+HELO even includes it in their sauna heater manuals and guides.